chicagopython/CodingWorkshops/problems/py101/testing/README.md

 test_team_organizer.py is the test for the module.
 It has one test implemented to show you what a unit test in pytest looks like.
-You wull need to implemet the rest of the tests.
+You Will need to implement the rest of the tests.
 Feel free to add more tests.

 Documentation: https://docs.pytest.org/en/latest/